Ethelbert (orca)

 The body of the whale was retrieved by others and pickled in embalming fluid for preservation.
-Ethelbert was seized by the State of Oregon and later, through many legal battles going all the way to the Supreme Court, the whale was procured by Lessard.
+Ethelbert was seized by the State of Oregon and later, through many legal battles going all the way to the Supreme Court, Lessard procured the whale.
 Some years after, Lessard carted Ethelbert around the country as a showpiece.

-After retiring the show, he brought the whale to his property on a mountain in Washougal, WA where the whale still rests, resisting decay.
+Due to a result of neighbors complaining about a strange smell Ethelbert's body was discovered on Lessard's property in St. Helens in August 1949, with the tank now rusted and the protective fluid leaking as a result.

+Reports claim that the whale was taken and re-buried in the community of Ireland, outside of the city Washougal, Washington, though the exact whereabouts of Ethelbert's body and whether they remain there today are unknown.
+The whale’s bones can still be seen but removal is prohibited under the federal Marine Mammal Protection Act.